Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-16-Martha-Wells-Rouge-Protocol.md

 Other human: No impressive behavior.
 It would be better if Martha Wells learned how to use smart dialogues to build characters and allot more paragraphs to represent characters there rather than Murderbot's endless chatter and self-propaganda.

 # Plot: 7/9.
+Excellent.
 Complete within my expectations.

 ## Prelude
 + Murderbot intended to find some evidence against GreyCris to help Mensah.
 So it had to board a shuttle full of contract-labor-bound passengers and involuntarily served as their relationship counsellor.